Miguel-M-Oliveira/comp120-tinkering-audio/README.md

 The GNU General Public License is a free, copyleft license for software and other kinds of works.
 This repository work is intended for a university project and therefore is not restricted for use under company or contractual obligations.

+All sounds used in the program were taken from www.freesound.org, and are covered under the CC0 license, allowing them to be used for free.